Hola! What’s the first thing that comes to mind when you think of Mexico?

 Yelapa makes an ideal day trip from Puerto Vallarta.

-Think golden beaches lapped by blue waters, iguanas hanging around in the trees, two breathtaking waterfalls you can hike to and several beachside restaurants serving the freshest seafood caught in the waters that day.
+You’ll find golden beaches lapped by turquoise waters, iguanas hanging around in the trees, two breathtaking waterfalls you can hike to and several beachside restaurants serving frosty margaritas and the freshest seafood caught in the waters that day.

 It’s nothing short of idyllic.